pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 # Excel-Sheets-To-One-Column-Txt
 Admittedly, this is my first github forray.
-Sorry for any errors.<br>
+Sorry for any errors :)<br>
-Turns the contents of spreadsheets into a single columns separated by category (column) with a header category (index)
+Turns the contents of spreadsheets within a folder into a text file where each column is separated into 'one big column' where column names become categories and one column serves as a master category (termed: index).

-The purpose of Excel-Sheets-To-One-Column-Txt is to transform an xlsx file's data to one big row in a text file.<br>
-This was done to enable easier qualitative data analysis coding (the process of highlighting qualitative data for later analysis - not programming coding).
+The purpose for this script was to enable easier qualitative data analysis coding (the process of highlighting qualitative data for later analysis - not programming coding).

 It provides some very basic formatting based upon the category (column).

-An example would be a spreadsheet table that looks like this (from CSV format) where each row is formatted in the same way:
+Below is an example table from CSV format but presently the script only supports .xlsx.<br>
+Beneath the sample csv data is an example of how each row will be represented (for example, if the next csv row was Germany with all its respective data, it would be formatted in the same way).

+`example.xlsx` with sheetname `monacostat`

 `country,region,continent,population,gdp,gdppc`<br>
 `Monaco,Western Europe,Europe,39242,6468000877,164823`

-and turn it into:
+will turn into into `example_monacostat.txt`<br>
+The above would look like this:

 ####################
 <br>